zunguwu/KingInstaller/README.md

             - If checked `Enable if you use Oppo, Realme or OnePlus phone` => Select Default Package installer => Install
             - If checked `Enable if you use rooted (LineageOS) phone` => Grant Root access
         - Wait for text-field with `.apk` file-path to clear
-3. Validate if package installed "as Google Play Store"

 ## Notes
 Make sure to enable `Unknown Sources` in Android Auto's Developer Settings.